FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: FedAdaVR and FedAdaVR-Quant

 To summarise Algorithm~\ref{alg:FedAdaVRAlgorithm}, the server initially transmits the current global model $\mathbf{w}^{(t)}$ to the selected clients $S^{(t)}$, who subsequently perform parallel local updates using their private datasets $\mathcal{D}_n$.
 Each participating client then returns an update $\mathbf{g}_i^{(t)}$ to the server.
 Upon receiving the updates, the server first computes the variance-reduced update $\mathbf{r}^{(t)}$, which is then employed to determine the server-side pseudo-gradient $\mathbf{G}^{(t)}$.
-This $\mathbf{G}^{(t)}$ is subsequently processed by an adaptive optimiser together with its associated parameters.
-The optimiser then updates the global model to $\mathbf{w}^{(t+1)}$, and the server stores the most recent client updates $\mathbf{y}_j^{(t+1)}$ in memory for use in the subsequent round, considering the set of participating clients.
+This $\mathbf{G}^{(t)}$ is then processed by an adaptive optimiser together with its associated parameters.
+The optimiser updates the global model to $\mathbf{w}^{(t+1)}$, and the server stores the most recent client updates $\mathbf{y}_j^{(t+1)}$ in memory for use in the next round.
 This procedure is iterated for $T$ communication rounds.
-As only the final update expression in eq.~\eqref{LatestUpdateEquation} is employed in this context, the corresponding modified pseudocode and formulations for the adaptive optimisers are presented in Appendix \ref{Apd:AdpOpt}.
-Algorithm~\ref{alg:FedAdaVRAlgorithm} provides the pseudocode for the proposed methods, \textsc{FedAdaVR} and \textsc{FedAdaVR-Quant}, which depend on several components, including the individual client update routine (Algorithm~\ref{DeviceUpdateAlgorithm}), the selected adaptive optimisers (Algorithms~\ref{alg:AdagOpt}, \ref{alg:AdamOpt}, \ref{alg:AdabOpt}, \ref{alg:YogiOpt}, and \ref{alg:LambOpt}) outlined in Appendix \ref{Apd:AdpOpt}, and the quantisation procedure for \textsc{FedAdaVR-Quant} detailed in Algorithm~\ref{alg:quantised} (Appendix \ref{Apd:ModQuant}).
-For more information regarding the adaptive optimisers, the reader is referred to Adagrad~\cite{Adagrad}, Adam~\cite{Adam}, Adabelief~\cite{Adabelief}, Yogi~\cite{Yogi}, and Lamb~\cite{Lamb}.